insideout/ai/_posts/_archive/2020-01-13-the-benefits-of-facial-recognition-ai-are-being-wildly-overstated.md

 ---
 category: news
 title: "The benefits of facial recognition AI are being wildly overstated"
 excerpt: "Facial recognition technology has run amok across the globe.
-In the US it continues to perpetuate at an alarming rate despite bipartisan push-back from politicians and several geographical bans.
-Even China’s government has begun to question whether there’s enough benefit to the use of ubiquitous surveillance tech to justify the utter ..."
+In the US it continues to perpetuate at an alarming rate despite bipartisan push-back from politicians and several geographical bans."
-publishedDateTime: 2020-01-13T20:44:00Z
+publishedDateTime: 2020-01-13T20:42:00Z
 webUrl: "https://thenextweb.com/artificial-intelligence/2020/01/13/the-benefits-of-facial-recognition-ai-are-being-wildly-overstated/"
 type: article
-quality: 84
+quality: 64
 heat: 84
 published: true